odpi/egeria/open-metadata-implementation/access-services/asset-consumer/asset-consumer-client/docs/user/java-client/add-log-message-to-asset-with-java.md

      * Creates an Audit log record about the asset.
 This log record is stored in the local server's Audit Log.
      *
      * @param userId               userId of user making request.
-     * @param assetGUID            unique id for the asset.
+     * @param requestType            unique id for the asset.
      * @param connectorInstanceId  (optional) id of connector in use (if any).
      * @param connectionName       (optional) name of the connection (extracted from the connector).
      * @param connectorType        (optional) type of connector in use (if any).